qlik-oss/sn-table/test/rendering/README.md

 Sometimes tests might break, if you are certain no UI changes have been made just re-run the failed workflow.

+    docker stop sn-table-playwright

+may need to stop the container first.

 ## Test cases description

 scenario_1.fix.js: